UXSoc/uxsoc-apps-cms/src/pages/index.md

           * Will work closely with the AVP and give weekly updates on the members and event progress

-          * All around work -- help members when they need something, communicate with other departments
+          * All around work – help members when they need something, communicate with other departments
         title: Project Manager (Flagship Project)
       - description: >-
-          * In-charge of ideation and content creation with regards to program planning and flow, and create spiels of the host
+          * In charge of ideation and content creation with regards to program planning and flow, and create spiels of the host

           * To create programs and activities that are best suited for an online